BrendonsDad/startup/README.md

 - [X] **Application text content** - Made all the text look better and implemented CSS to have application text appear more in context
 - [X] **Application images** - All nescicary images scaled and positioned, and decorated using CSS.

+## React Part 1 Deliverable
+Sorry this is late.
+Also I know that my CSS is very similar to Simon, I'm still coming up with a design to make it more my own, but for this deliverable, I did do all of the react stuff.
+- [X] **Bundled using Vite** - Downloaded Vite and deployed it using the sh script.
+- [X] **Multiple React Components** - Components set up containing the mains of all my previous html files.
+Browsing through the links shows variety and design through the different pages without using new html.
+- [X] **React Router** - Router is installed and working.
+As you can see, when you click the nave links we are no longer using html.
+Routes to all my pages set up.